 A male may also announce his presence by urinating on bushes, trees, or simply on the ground, leaving a pungent scent behind.
 Defecation and rubbing against bushes leave different scent marks.

 The evolutionary explanations for why lions form groups are numerous.
-Females’ large body size and high density of their main prey probably make group life more efficient in terms of energy expenditure.
+Females’ large body size and the high density of their main prey probably make group life more efficient in terms of energy expenditure.

 For example, groups of females hunt more effectively and are better equipped to defend cubs against infanticidal males and their hunting territory from other females.